 The Y-Foundation is one of the key national developers of the Housing First principle in Finland.
-The Y-Foundation offers affordable rental housing and encourages public discussion on themes related to homelessness.
+The Y-Foundation offers affordable rental housing.

 The Y-Foundation offers rental homes for people experiencing homelessness and those who are under a threat of becoming homeless.
 Cities, municipalities and their property companies sublet our apartments to their residents in need of an own home.